José Alperovich

-José Jorge Alperovich (born 13 April 1955) is an Argentine politician and who has served as governor of Tucumán Province from 2003 to 2015.
+José Jorge Alperovich (born 13 April 1955) is an Argentine politician who served as governor of Tucumán Province from 2003 to 2015.
 He was elected in 2003, and reelected in 2007 and 2011.
-He is married to Beatriz Rojkés de Alperovich, who served as National Senator and president of the Justicialist Party in his province.
-Alperovich himself was a National Senator for Tucumán from 2001 to 2008, and then from 2015 to 2021.
+Alperovich was also a National Senator for Tucumán from 2001 to 2008, and then from 2015 to 2021.

+On 18 June 2024, Alperovich was found guilty of rape and sexual assault, and sentenced to 16 years in prison.

 Biography

 Early life and education

 Alperovich was born in Banda del Río Salí to Marta León, an Argentine Jew, and León Alperovich, a Lithuanian Jew from Lithuania whose parents had settled in one of the numerous Jewish agricultural colonies in Argentina.
 His father relocated to Tucumán Province and later established León Alperovich S.A., one of the most important auto dealerships in Tucumán.

-He enrolled at the University of Tucumán, graduated as an accountant, and married Beatriz Rojkés, with whom he had four children.
+He enrolled at the University of Tucumán, and graduated as an accountant.

 Career

 He worked as an accountant for several years, then began his political career in the provincial legislature in 1995.
 He served as chairman of the provincial Committee of Finance and Budget under Governor Antonio Bussi.